c2mon/c2mon/docs/src/user-guide/daq-api/index.md

-# DAQ API
+# DAQ API - General Overview

-The C2MON DAQ API is used by all existing DAQ modules for the server communication.
+Introduction to C2MON Data Acquisition (DAQ) API, used by all existing DAQ modules for the server communication.

+---

 C2MON was initially developed at CERN to acquire data from physical infrastructural equipment, such as PLCs or OPC servers.
-As such, the word
-"Equipment" occurs frequently within the API.
+As such, the word "Equipment" occurs frequently within the API.
 However, this does not mean that you cannot write a DAQ for retrieving data from other sources, such as host monitoring processes, middleware protocols, or any other type of software services or physical hardware.

 ## Anatomy of a C2MON DAQ module